AhmadHamze/hugo-toha-source/content/posts/infra/chatbot_deployment/index.md

 A few things to note here:
 - The service might take a few minutes to start, so be patient
 - If you want to turn off the task, you have to click on **Update service** and set the number of tasks to 0, this will stop the task and you will not be charged for it.
 Stopping the task manually will trigger a new task to start!
 So, make sure to set the number of tasks to 0
-- Once you stop the task, the public IP address will change when you create a new one, so you will have to update the curl command with the new IP address (this is why it is better to use a load balancer which gives a stable url to use)
+- Once you stop the task, the public IP address will change when you create a new one, so you will have to update the curl command with the new IP address (this is why it is better to use a load balancer that gives a stable URL to use)
-- The running task is what costs the most, in my case, 9 days of constant running costed me around 15$
+- The running task is what costs the most, in my case, 9 days of constant running cost me around 15$
 - The service itself is not expensive, less than a dollar a month
 - The secrets manager is also cheap, I ended up paying 0.1$ a month